kcroker/lappd_digest/README.md

 ## Notes
 1. Software trigger rate is, by default, 1kHz.
 2. The default operating DAC voltages values here are always reset at any tool run, and can be read from the comment headers of ./mk01_calibrate output
+3. By default, masking is disabled.
+It is automatically enabled for calibration procedures.
+4. The default ordering of all data reported is time-ordered, i.e. with the stop sample aligned at position zero for the event readout.
+5. Calibration files are named with (essentially) the MAC address of the board.
+This is build directly from the Xilinx device DNA, with a bit possibly turned off so that the MAC address is not a broadcast MAC address.